Table of Contents

 Net Talk or magicJack: Which is cheaper? – Again, one company copied the other and also can’t beat the original on price.

-*For a complete list of our VoIP comparisons please read our Home Phone Providers.
+*For a complete list of our comparisons please visit our VoIP comparisons page.